 As with any opioid-based medication, the body can become dependent on Zubsolv, meaning you will experience withdrawal symptoms if you stop taking it.
-This often leads to addiction, marked by an inability to stop taking the drug.
+This condition is called physical dependence.
+Although physical dependence is a physiological phenomenon and not a behavior one, it often leads to addiction.
+Addiction is marked by an inability to stop taking the drug regardless of its negative consequences.
 It is for this reason that patients taking Zubsolv must follow their physicians’ instructions in detail, and not take it in larger doses than recommended.
-Patients who do not want to continue taking Zubsolv should consult their doctors before they stop taking it, as the effects of sudden withdrawal are dangerous.
+Patients who do not want to continue taking the medication, or those who skippered or missed a dose, should also consult their doctors discontinuing altogether.

 What are Zubsolv’s withdrawal symptoms and how long do they last?

-The longer you have been taking Zubsolv, the greater the likelihood that you will experience withdrawal symptoms.
-These include:
+The longer you have been taking opioid drug, the greater the likelihood that you will experience withdrawal symptoms.
+Also, the daily dose of Zubsolv, is also a factor that can influence the length and severity of withdrawal symptoms which include:

-- Insomnia– dependence makes it more difficult to sleep once the supply has been cut off.
+- Insomnia – dependence makes it more difficult to sleep intake is interrupted.

-- Cramps– Patients undergoing Zubsolv withdrawal are likely to experience stomach and abdominal cramps, often accompanied by feelings of nausea.
+- Cramps – Patients who are undergoing Zubsolv withdrawal are likely to experience stomach and abdominal cramps, often accompanied by feelings of nausea.

 Withdrawal is different for each patient, and recovery takes longer for some than for others.
-As a general rule, the symptoms are most serious during the first few weeks after you stop taking the drug, but slowly begin to improve after that point.
+As a general rule, the symptoms are most acute during the first few weeks after you stop taking the drug, but slowly begin to improve after that point.
 After a month, many find that withdrawal has subsided enough that the positive effects of quitting outweigh the negatives, making it easier to stay clean.
 Full recovery often takes 90 days.
-Withdrawal is an individual experience, however, so it is important to set deadlines for ZUBSOLV® detox that work for you.
+Withdrawal is an individual experience, however, so it is essential to set deadlines for ZUBSOLV® detox that works for you.

 It is generally not advisable to stop taking Zubsolv all at once.
-Instead, your doctor will ease you off of the drug, avoiding the worst withdrawal symptoms and increasing the chance of successful recovery.
+Instead, you have the option to seek a doctor, which might ease you off the drug.
+Medically avoiding the worst withdrawal symptoms increases the chance of a successful recovery.
 Specific steps vary by patient, but in general, you should eat a balanced diet, perform light exercises regularly, maintain an active social life, and keep yourself busy.
 These measures will keep you healthy while distracting you from the worst withdrawal symptoms.